Run Flat Tyres

-Unfortunately, when a run-flat tyre picks up a puncture itís hard to tell if the structure of the tyre wall has been compromised because the punctured tyre could have been driven on for an excessive amount of time or at unsuitable speeds (over 30mph).
-For this reason, we cannot carry out repairs to run-flat tyres as the tyre as may have weakened and no longer be safe to use.
+Unfortunately, when a run flat tyre picks up a puncture itís hard to tell if the structure of the tyre wall has been compromised because the punctured tyre could have been driven on for an excessive amount of time or at unsuitable speeds (over 30mph).
+For this reason, we cannot repair run flat tyres as they as may have weakened and no longer be safe to use.